The calvary are coming! (About time!)

 What IS she talking about?

-This is the brainchild of Dr. Abraham Lessismore (Montgomery Junior College) who tried to poison some geese which were despoiling his dock.
+Ms Coulter is referring to a “scientific” idea known as hormesis.
+It is the brainchild of Dr. Abraham Lessismore (Montgomery Junior College) who tried to poison some geese which were despoiling his dock.
 Couldn’t get rid of them.
 Tried everything.
 Finally decided it was time to stop foolin’ around.

 Lessismore, a graduate student in 1998, couldn’t afford the recommended 10 bags of Gretchen’s Goose Killer so he only bought one .
 “I figured it might not kill ALL a those sonna bitches but even two or three would make me happy.”